Islam in Canada: Alberta

 As the Canadian Charter of Rights and Freedoms guarantees freedom of religious expression, Canadian Muslims face no official religious discrimination but have been victims of many hate crimes which have been increasingly going up.
 Learn more about Islamophobia in Canada.

 Under Section 2(a) of the Charter, the wearing of a hijab is permitted in schools and places of work, although Quebec has ruled that medical faculties are not required to accommodate Muslim women who wish to be served by female employees.
 Religious holidays and dietary restrictions are also respected, but outside major urban areas it may be difficult to find halal food.
 It is also often difficult to observe Islamic rules against usury.
 Some Muslims in some parts of Canada have asked to have family dispute courts to oversee small family cases but were faced with rigorous opposition from both within the Muslim community (both conservative and liberal), and by non-Muslim groups.

 In 2011, the Harper government attempted to ban the niqab during citizenship ceremonies.
 In 2015, the Federal Court of Appeal ruled against the ban, and the Supreme Court turned down the government's appeal.

+Mosques and Islamic Centres

+As of 2024, there are at least 458 mosques and Islamic centres across Canada.
+Most of the mosques are located either in large metropolitan cities, suburbs, or some small cities.